 The Avaya-provided upgrade script file includes lines that tell the telephone to GET 46xxsettings.scr and 46xxsettings.txt.
 These lines cause the telephone to use HTTP/HTTPS to attempt to download the file specified in the GET command.
 If the file is obtained, its contents are interpreted as an additional script file.
 That is how your settings are changed from the default settings.
 If the file cannot be obtained, the telephone continues processing the upgrade script file.
 The upgrade script file is processed so that if there is no 46xxsettings.scr file, the telephone looks for a 46xxsettings.txt file.
 If the settings file is successfully obtained but does not include any setting changes the telephone stops using HTTP.
-This happens when you initially download the script file template from the Avaya support Web site, before you make any changes.
-When the settings file contains no setting changes, the telephone does not go back to the upgrade script file.
+This happens when you initially download the script file contains no setting changes, the telephone does not go back to the upgrade script file.